Price rises that overwhelmed energy suppliers to hit consumers in 2022

 These reserves could have been topped up again over the summer, but once again the weather had other ideas.

-An unusually windless summer meant that wind turbines produced less electricity so gas power plants had to burn more than normal.
+An unusually calm summer meant wind turbines produced less electricity, so gas power plants had to burn more than normal.

-All in all, it meant that gas was in short supply, and as a result prices spiked.
+All in all, it meant gas was in short supply and as a result prices spiked.

 For energy suppliers in the UK, this spelled disaster.
 Since 2019 they have been limited in what they can charge customers because of regulator Ofgem’s price cap.